w3f/Grant-Milestone-Delivery/README_2.md

 ## :mailbox: Milestone Delivery Process

-1. Fork this repository
+The milestone delivery process is part of the [Open Grants Program](https://github.com/w3f/Open-Grants-Program).
+You can find the full process [here](https://github.com/w3f/Open-Grants-Program/blob/master/README.md#pencil-process).

+1. **Milestone Delivery:**
+    1. Fork the [Grant Milestone Delivery](https://github.com/w3f/Grant-Milestone-Delivery) repo with the **same Github account, which you used to submit the application!**
     2. In the newly created fork, create a **copy** of the [milestone-delivery-template.md](https://github.com/w3f/Grant-Milestone-Delivery/blob/master/deliveries/milestone-delivery-template.md)
     3. Label the file as "project_name_milestone_number.md".
     4. Fill out the invoice form.
     5. Fill out the template with the details of your milestone including a **link to the intial PR**.
     6. Once you have completed the application, click on "create new pull request".
+2. **Milestone Review:**
+    1. Evaluators can issue comments and request changes on the PR.
-7. Grants Evaluators can accept the PR to accept the deliverable.
+    2. Grants Evaluators can approve a pull request to accept the deliverable.
+3. **Milestone Payment:**
+    1. Notification is issued to the Operations Team once the delivery was accepted or after 2 weeks without any feedback after the initial delivery.
+As soon as feedback is provided by the evaluators, this feedback first needs to be resolved.
+    2. Operations Team makes the payment to the BTC or DOT address specified in the initial application.

 *Grant application can be amended at any time, leading to a need for reevaluation by the Committee.*